lganel/SVScore/README.md

 -w is ignored with a warning if PRPOS is not represented in the header

 Variants with type DEL, DUP, MEI, or CNV which are over 1 Mb in length are automatically given a score of 100

+For breakends whose locations are known precisely, left/right breakend scores are calculated over the two bases that flank the breakend (one in each direction).